klamma/ar-for-eu-book/_pages/chapters/apm.md

 What is requirements engineering?

 The [Requirements Bazaar](https://requirements-bazaar.org/) is a Web-based open continuous innovation platform.
-It is easy to use for end users.
+It is easy to use for end users
 Social features like *likes* and *comments* enable the communication between end users and developers.
 Open APIs to embed it into apps.

 ## DevOpsUse